ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 ## Setup Required URLs

 1. Log into your account and app at [Twitter Apps](https://apps.twitter.com).
-2. Navigate to the "Settings" tab.
+2. Navigate to the Developer Portal and select your app from Projects & Apps in the lefthand menu.
+3. In the "Settings" tab update your app settings.
 3. In the "Callback URL" field, enter the callback URL, defined above.
 4. In the Privacy Policy field, add a link to your privacy policy.
 This is a required field.
 5. In the Terms of Service field, add a link to your terms of service.
 This is a required field.